kasra-hosseini/obspyDMT/README.rst

    -  `Seismicity map`_
    -  `Event-based mode`_:  retrieve waveforms, stationXML/response files and meta-data of all the requested stations for all the events found in the archive.
    -  `Update an existing data set`_
-   -  `continuous mode`_: retrieve waveforms, stationXML/response files and meta-data of all the requested stations for the requested time window.
+   -  `Time-continuous mode`_: retrieve waveforms, stationXML/response files and meta-data of all the requested stations for the requested time window.
    -  `processing`_: process the data automatically after the data retrieval and/or on an existing data-set.
    -  `Parallel retrieving and processing`_: send the requests and/or process the data in parallel.
 This section introduces some options (*bulk* and *parallel retrieving and processing*) to speed-up the whole procedure.
    -  `Explore stationXML file`_: explore and analyze stationXML file(s).